Martha Hughes Cannon

-Martha Maria "Mattie" Hughes Cannon (July 1, 1857 – July 10, 1932) was a Utah State Senator, physician, Utah women's rights advocate, suffragist, polygamous wife, and a Welsh-born immigrant to the United States.
-Her family immigrated to the United States as converts to the Church of Jesus Christ of Latter-day Saints (LDS Church) and traveled West to settle in Utah territory with other Saints.
-She started working at the age of fourteen.
-At sixteen she enrolled in the University of Deseret, now called the University of Utah, receiving a Bachelors in Chemistry.
-From there she attended the University of Michigan and received her MD.
+Martha Maria "Mattie" Hughes Cannon (July 1, 1857 – July 10, 1932) was a Welsh-American politician, physician, Utah women's rights advocate, suffragist, and a polygamous wife.
+Her family immigrated to the United States as converts to the Church of Jesus Christ of Latter-day Saints (LDS Church) and traveled West to settle in the Utah territory with other church members.
+She started working at the age of fourteen, and at sixteen she enrolled in the University of Deseret (now called the University of Utah), receiving a bachelor's degree in Chemistry.
+She later attended the University of Michigan and received an M.D.

 She became the fourth of six wives in a polygamous marriage to Angus M. Cannon, a prominent Latter-day Saint leader during the anti-polygamy crusade.
-Cannon exiled herself to Europe so she wouldn't have to testify against her husband.
+Cannon exiled herself to Europe so she wouldn't have to testify against her husband and others.
 Upon returning to Utah, Cannon worked as a doctor and fought for women's rights.
 She helped put women enfranchisement into Utah's constitution when it was granted statehood in 1896.
-On November 3, 1896 Cannon became the first female State Senator elected in the United States, defeating her own husband, who was also on the ballot.
-Martha Hughes Cannon was the author of Utah sanitation laws and was a founder and member of Utah's first State Board of Health.
+On November 3, 1896, Cannon became the first female state senator elected in the United States, defeating her own husband, who was also on the ballot.
+Cannon was the author of Utah sanitation laws and was a founder and member of Utah's first State Board of Health.